Panda Temple Power Project, Temple, Texas, United States of America

 AES started commercial operation of the 233MW Buffalo Gap 2 wind farm expansion near Abilene, Texas in August 2007.

-The power plant project, when announced in 2007, was estimated to cost about $750m.
-Panda Power Funds and other financial institutions plan to fund the power plant with equity financing.
+When announced in 2007, the power plant project was estimated to cost roughly $750m.
+Panda Power Funds and other financial institutions funded the power plant with equity financing.

-A long-term service agreement and an order volume has been purchased for about $300m by Panda Temple Power.
-Under the turnkey construction contract, Bechtel is responsible for the engineering, procurement, construction and commissioning of the facility.
+A long-term service agreement and an order volume was purchased for approximately $300m by Panda Temple Power.
+Under the turnkey construction contract, Bechtel was responsible for the engineering, procurement, construction and commissioning of the facility.

-Siemens will supply the power island equipment, including the natural gas and steam turbines and waste heat recovery boilers.
-The company will manufacture turbines and generators at its production facility located at Charlotte, in North Carolina.
+Siemens supplied the power island equipment, including the natural gas and steam turbines, and waste heat recovery boilers.
+The company manufactured turbines and generators at its production facility located at Charlotte, in North Carolina.

-NEM will supply two Benson heat recovery steam generators (HRSGs) for the power plant, under a sub-contract with Siemens.
+Under a subcontract with Siemens, NEM supplied two Benson heat recovery steam generators (HRSGs) for the power plant.

 Environmental impact of the Panda Temple project